Home / Health & Wellness Articles / Military Archives / The stresses of military life on marriages and families

 Spouses and broken career paths

 Military spouses often deal with the inability to continue or finish their education which can lead to broken career paths and a particularly hard time moving up the career ladder.
 Constant moves and lack of support can be debilitating.
+“Military spouses work diligently to find positions that are remote and transfer friendly, which is not always conducive to working and raising a family in a new city,” Goletz adds.

-For example, in some states licensed professionals like doctors, nurses, teachers and therapists have to submit an application for licensure for each state and go through many hoops to work in that new state.
-If another state requires more classes, then those military spouses have to take them.
+For example, in some states, licensed professionals like doctors, nurses, teachers, and therapists have to submit an application for licensure for each state and go through many hoops to work in that new state.
 Clinicians and other licensed professionals must also know all the regulations in their location, reapply for licenses and hope to qualify, which can create more challenges for their careers.
+Fortunately, this trend is changing for the better with more work from home positions, military and civilian resources, and support groups for military spouses in similar career fields online.

 Centerstone’s Military Services is here to help

 The good news is that military families do not have to go through these stresses alone.
-Centerstone’s Military Services offers services nationwide for active duty military members, veterans, spouses and their families.
+Centerstone’s Military Services offers services nationwide for active duty military members, veterans, spouses, and their families.
 Support services provide counseling, therapeutic retreats, couples and family counseling, online support groups, classes and workshops.
 Services are available regardless of the era served or discharge status.

 If you or someone you know is struggling with mental health after deployment, Centerstone can help.
 Call 1-877-HOPE123 (1-877-467-3123) for more information about our military services.